-Board. - The Compliance Officer shall be responsible for equally or without discrimination, the Board determining violation/s through notice and should give minority shareholders, in accordance hearing and shall recommend to the Chairman of with the By-laws, the right to propose the holding the Board the imposable penalty for such of meetings and the items for discussion in the violation, for further review and approval of the agenda that relate directly to the business of AP.
+Board.
+Although all shareholders should be treated The Compliance Officer shall be responsible for equally or without discrimination, the Board determining violation/s through notice and should give minority shareholders, in accordance hearing and shall recommend to the Chairman of with the By-laws, the right to propose the holding the Board the imposable penalty for such of meetings and the items for discussion in the violation, for further review and approval of the agenda that relate directly to the business of AP.
 Board.